alexa-samples/skill-sample-nodejs-test-automation/README.md

 ## **The Number Guessing Game skill**

 You will work with an already implemented skill.
-It's a simple but fun number guessing skill.
+It's a simple but fun number guessing game.

 ![](assets/vui.png)